Large Cap Value Q4 2020

-The Large Cap Value Equity Composite has been examined for the period from January 1, 1993 through December 31, 2018.
-The verification and examination reports are available upon request.
+The Large Cap Value Equity Composite has been examined for the periods from January 1, 1993 through December 31, 2019.
+The performance examination report is available upon request.

 For comparison purposes, the Composite is measured against the Russell 1000® Value Index and the S&P 500® Index.
 Prior to 1/1/15, the S&P 500 Index was shown as the primary benchmark and the Russell 1000® Value was the secondary benchmark.
-The change was made to better reflect how the strategy is managed.
-The Russell 1000® Value Index measures companies from the Russell 1000® Index that exhibit lower price to book and price to earnings ratios and lower forecasted growth rates.
-The S&P 500® is a broad measure of U.S. domestic large cap stocks.
-The 500 stocks in this capitalization-weighted index are chosen based on industry representation, liquidity, and stability.
 The indices returns are provided to represent the environment existing during the periods shown and are not covered by the report of independent verifiers.
 Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Russell Investment Group.
 The S&P 500® Index is a trademark of McGraw-Hill, Inc.